wandb/docs/content/guides/hosting/hosting-options/dedicated_cloud/export-data-from-dedicated-cloud.md

 ---
-description: Export data from Dedicated Cloud
+description: Export data from Dedicated cloud
 menu:
   default:
     identifier: export-data-from-dedicated-cloud
     parent: dedicated-cloud
-title: Export data from Dedicated Cloud
+title: Export data from Dedicated cloud
 url: guides/hosting/export-data-from-dedicated-cloud
 ---

-If you would like to export all the data managed in your Dedicated Cloud instance, you can use the W&B SDK API to extract the runs, metrics, artifacts, and more with the [Import and Export API](/ref/python/public-api/).
+If you would like to export all the data managed in your Dedicated cloud instance, you can use the W&B SDK API to extract the runs, metrics, artifacts, and more with the [Import and Export API](/ref/python/public-api/).
 The following table has covers some of the key exporting use cases.

 | Purpose | Documentation |
 |---------|---------------|